-Figure 12.
+Figure 11.
 Fluoride concentrations (mg/L) per site per decade in the watershed.
 Error bars represent standard error.
 The dashed line represents the CCME guideline of 0.12 mg/L.

-Fluoride concentrations have risen slightly from the 1990s/2000s to 2017 (Fig. 12).
-However, detection limits have also changed (the detection limit in 1990s/2000s was 0.01 mg/L and results were often below detection limits).
-Several sites were over the CCME guideline of 0.12 mg/L in 2017.
-The increase may be related to fertilizer or pesticide run-off or from increased mineral leaching from the bedrock.
+Fluoride concentrations have risen slightly from the 1990s/2000s to 2017 (Fig. 11).
+However, detection limits have also changed (the detection limit in 1990s/2000s was 0.1 mg/L and results were often below detection limits).
+Several sites were over the CCME guideline of 0.12 mg/L in 2018.
+Fluoride concentrations were highest after the heavy rainfall on 28 June.
+The increase from historic levels may be related to fertilizer or pesticide run-off or from increased mineral leaching from the bedrock.